Sparcie/Bobsfury/README.md

 Some things I don't plan on changing.
  - I'm not going to add smooth scrolling.
 It would be too big a change to the code base and wouldn't be faithful to the QBasic original.
-Although I am now considering re-writing much of the graphics support for better performance.
+I'm currently re-writing the graphics code, just have EGA left to do.
  - I'm not going to add digitised Sound blaster sound.
 I am considering adding CMS support but it's not planned at this stage.